AntonioGrgic/My_first_project/README.md

 # My_first_project
 Hello, welcome to my first project.
 I am Antonio Grgić, and I decided to learn some basics of front-end development and showcase the results through this project.

-Project Overview:
+Project overview:
 I have created three websites so far, and I am currently working on the fourth one.
 The first website is a 404 page, which is an error message and is designed to be simple.
 Each following website becomes more complex.

 Order of Creation:

    1. 404 Website
    2. Terms of Use Website
    3. Index Website
+   4. Yolo Website

 Design:
 All websites are built using CSS Grid, as I found it to be more challenging to learn and wanted to master it by using it throught the entire project.